selimslab/selimslab.github.io/HOME/_essais/type-faster.md

 ---
 layout: post
-title: Type fast
+title: Type fast ⌨️
 ---

-60 words per minute and over is a productive speed, higher the better
+60 words per minute and over is enough to be productive

 <https://www.keybr.com/>